List of The Voice of Ireland contestants

 This is a list of contestants who have appeared on the reality television competition The Voice of Ireland.
-In its two years running, two artists have been so far granted the title of "The Voice of Ireland" – Pat Byrne and Keith Hanley respectively.
-There were 48 contestants on its first series, 49 contestants on its second series and 41 contestants on its third series.
+In its five years running, five artists have been granted the title of "The Voice of Ireland" – Pat Byrne, Keith Hanley, Brendan McCahey, Patrick Donoghue and Michael Lawson.
+There were 48 contestants on its first series, 49 contestants on its second series, 41 contestants on its third series, 56 contestants on its fourth series and 56 contestants on its fifth series.